-I frankly used to think that the sickening fragrances in shopping centres were lethal.
+Frankly, I used to think the sickening fragrances in shopping centres were lethal.
 I was annoyed when my favourite hairspray had a change of packaging, and when the familiar store assistant was absent from check-out, it felt unfair.
 These reactions made sense upon my autism

 I view life from the

 social periphery - a spectator still, at 50.
 I’ve never known how to make friends.

 My late autism diagnosis explained all aspects of my life, even down to why grocery shopping has never been anything

 other than a living nightmare.